Abnele/Chess-Game-/README.md

-# Chess-Game-
+# Chess-Game
 Chess game program in java.
-It is currently in development.-
+It is currently in development.

 How To Run: